rajbot/quarantine-guide/index.md

 ## Disinfecting

 You will need to disinfect frequently-touched surfaces and anything that comes into your house, in order to keep yourself from being infected.
-Disinfecting deliveries and groceries is quite time-consuming, but easier when you get the hang of it.
+Disinfecting deliveries and groceries is time-consuming, but easier when you get the hang of it.

 ### Disinfectants to use